natewatson999/udp-hub/README.md

 This module is published under the MIT license.
 A working example that uses the basic features can be found in tester.js.

+This module provides the following:
+* server: This is for networked services.
+It behaves kind of like the http's createServer features, except it's UDP.
+* client: This is for simple 1-time requests with simple 1-time responses.
+It's kind of like the get function in the http module, except it's more callback oriented.
+* receiver: This is meant to be as close as feasable to the way dgram lets the developer make clients.
+It's meant for cases where there may be more than one outward-bound transmission and/or more than one response.
+* Some utility functions for dealing with IP addresses.

 ## Installation Instructions

 ### Local Installation